-Sense International India also known as Sense India was established in 1997 as the first national level nongovernmental organization in India to support the development of comprehensive services for people with deafblindness.
+Sense International India was established in 1997 as the first national level nongovernmental organization in India to support the development of comprehensive services for people with deafblindness.
 When Sense India first started its work there was only one deafblind service in the entire country that was reaching out to just 23 children.
-From there we have succeeded in setting up and supporting over 48 programmes in 21 States across India, reaching out to over 57,000 people with deafblindness and Multi Sensory Impairments (MIS) and their families.
+From there we have succeeded in setting up and supporting over 57 programmes in 23 States across India, reaching out to over 71,500 people with deafblindness and Multi Sensory Impairments (MIS) and their families.
 However this is still a fraction of the total estimated population of 500,000 persons with deafblindness in India.

-Deafblindness is a unique disability.
-It is a combination of vision and hearing loss in an individual leading to the complex problems in communication, mobility and accessing information.
+Deafblindness is a unique disability, a combination of vision and hearing loss in an individual leading to the complex problems in communication, mobility and accessing information.
 Our vision is of a world in which all deafblind children and adults can be full and active members of society.
-Our purpose is to work in partnership with others – people with deafblindness, their families, care-givers and professionals.
+Our purpose is to work in partnership with others- people with deafblindness, their families, care-givers and professionals.
 Our aim is to thus provide the information, guidance, support and training needed along with being committed to raising awareness and campaigning for rights, opportunities, and services for people with deafblindness